Graston Technique (Soft Tissue Mobilization)

 No. Whether the treatment is injury specific or applied within a maintenance program, the Graston Technique® protocol is the same.
 It includes a brief warm-up exercise, Graston Technique® treatment, followed by stretching, strengthening and ice (only when subacute inflammation is of concern).

-Based on the patient’s condition, as determined by the clinician, GT can be used in conjunction with other modalities including laser or electrical muscle stimulation
+The clinician can use GT in conjunction with other modalities including laser or electrical muscle stimulation

 What is the frequency of GT treatment?

 Depending upon the nature of the injury or maintenance program, patients usually receive 1-2 treatments per week during the span of 4-5 weeks.
 Most patients have a positive response by the 3rd or 4th treatment.
 The average number of GT sessions per episode of care averages between 6-12 for more chronic conditions.

 Patients who are beyond the acute stages of inflammation and repair.
 They are encouraged to resume a pain-free level of activity and exercise with the modifications that are determined by a health professional.
 GT design is to implement with appropriate therapeutic exercises and activities to achieve an ideal outcome.